pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2025-08-23-chocolate-apple-cake.md

 ---
 layout: post
-title:  "Chocolate Cake for One"
+title:  Chocolate Cake for One
 date:   2025-08-23 00:00:00 -05000
 categories:
 - Recipes